Lu Kang (Han dynasty): Life

 Around the time, the warlord Yuan Shu had garrisoned his forces in Shouchun (壽春; present-day Shou County, Anhui) and was planning to attack Xu Province.
 When he realised he was running short of supplies, he sent a messenger to Lujiang Commandery to request 30,000 hu (斛) of grain from Lu Kang.
 Lu Kang saw Yuan Shu as a traitor and refused to have any contact with him.
 He also fortified Lujiang's defences and prepared for war.
 Yuan Shu was angered and he sent Sun Ce to lead an army to attack Lujiang Commandery.
 Sun Ce had a personal vendetta against Lu Kang because he once visited Lu, but Lu refused to meet him in person, and instead sent a Registrar (主簿) to meet him.
 Sun Ce's forces besieged Lujiang Commandery but Lu Kang's troops held their ground.
 Some of Lu Kang's subordinates and soldiers who were on leave returned to Lujiang Commandery and made their way back into the city under the cover of night to help Lu Kang defend the city.
 Lujiang Commandery fell to Sun Ce's forces after a siege that lasted two years.
-Lu Kang died of illness at the age of 70 (by East Asian age reckoning) during the siege.
+Lu Kang died of illness at the age of 70 (by East Asian age reckoning) about a month after the successful siege.
+As his son Lu Ji was still young, his grandnephew Lu Xun became the new head of the Lu clan.